Simplified: The types of turbochargers

 Variable Geometry Turbochargers

 Variable Geometry Turbochargers are more complex than Fixed Geometry and Wastegate Turbochargers.
 Variable Geometry Turbochargers work by varying the area of the exhaust passage immediately before the exhaust gas enters the turbine wheel.
 Reducing the area increases the pressure and the velocity of the exhaust gas entering the turbine wheel.
 This in turn increases boost pressure and air flow to the engine when desired.
-Heady-duty trucks that operate in diverse environments with varying loads can be a great example where the benefits of the Variable Geometry Turbocharger can help.
+Heavy-duty trucks that operate in diverse environments with varying loads can be a great example where the benefits of the Variable Geometry Turbocharger can help.

 Variable Geometry Turbochargers can be more expensive than other types of turbochargers.
 While they are expensive, Variable Geometry Turbochargers do offer the benefit of significant optimization of engine performance across a wide range of engine speeds and loads.
 These turbochargers can also be used to enhance engine braking, drive exhaust gas recirculation and support exhaust aftertreatment thermal management.
-Cummins patented Holset VGTTMcontinues to deliver superior turbocharger performance and durability in commercial applications.
+Cummins' patented Holset VGTTM continues to deliver superior turbocharger performance and durability in commercial applications.

 Variable Geometry Turbochargers are used on a wide variety of applications to help meet the most stringent emissions regulations.
 They are primarily found in on-highway and off-highway applications with varying engine speeds and loads because they help ensure optimized performance across many applications and duty cycles.